 If you decide at 5 am to just NOT go to work and that going fishing sounds like a much better way to spend your day.
-Please do not keep it a secret.
+(Which I personally do not blame you) Please do not keep it a secret.

 Being all alone in the water without someone knowing your general location can bring a lot of unnecessary drama.
 If no ones know where you are, people will start freaking out.

 The cops will be called, the morgue will be searched and the local hospitals will be contacted as well, in an attempt to find you.